guillemontecinos/itp_fall_2018_open_source_studio/final_project/translating.md

 # Starting new translations and collaborating with existing p5.js website translations
-*Some topics of this documentation were taken from the README.md file of this repo.*

 If you want to contribute with p5.js website translations you are in the right place.
 Your collaboration can be correcting an already translated content -at the reference, examples or other pages within the website- as well as starting a new language translation.
+Some topics of this documentation were taken from the README.md file of this repo.

 Before starting to contribute there are some important things you have to consider:
 1. Where to work